Blogs

 So the quick takeaway lesson from our little experiment is this:

-1. Printing your own barcodes for high temperature use is likely a bad idea.
+1. Printing your own barcodes for high-temperature use is likely a bad idea.

-2. Exposing high quality polyester barcode labels to short bursts of high temperatures will be fine.
+2. Exposing high-quality polyester barcode labels to short bursts of high temperatures will be fine.

 3. The more a label discolors, the harder it will be to read.

-4. If you need a barcode that can be exposed for long durations of high temperatures, you should invest in either a laser engraved steel nameplate or a ceramic on steel nameplate.
+4. If you need a barcode that can be exposed for long durations of high temperatures, you should invest in either a laser-engraved steel nameplate or a ceramic-on-steel nameplate.

 By Liz Womack, Telaeris Marketing Analyst